Jimmi Seiter: 1970s

-After a brief stint working with The Flying Burrito Brothers with Gram Parsons in 1969, Seiter returned to working full-time with The Byrds as road manager at the behest of guitarist Clarence White.
-He was later to be christened "manager by proxy" by Byrds publicist Derek Taylor.
+After briefly working with The Flying Burrito Brothers and Gram Parsons in 1969, Seiter returned to working full-time with The Byrds as road manager at the request of guitarist Clarence White.
+Byrds publicist Derek Taylor later referred to him as a "manager by proxy".

-Seiter is an uncredited percussionist on much of The Byrds mid to late era catalogue, and was encouraged to seek acknowledgment and credit for his performances by producer Terry Melcher.
-Both Melcher and White were also responsible for incorporating Seiter's performance on the drum kit into The Byrds' live shows.
+Seiter performed as an uncredited percussionist on several recordings from The Byrds' mid-to-late period.
+Producer Terry Melcher encouraged him to seek acknowledgment for his contributions, and both Melcher and White incorporated his drumming into the band's live performances.

-By 1973, the members of The Byrds had disagreements which had begun to unravel the members' relationships.
-Seiter decided to leave, much to the disappointment of key band members.
-Drummer Gene Parsons and bassist Skip Battin were fired soon afterward and eventually Clarence White left the band to Roger McGuinn who was attempting a reunion album featuring the original Byrds lineup, thus spelling the end of the road for the longest-standing lineup of the band.
+By 1973, internal disagreements within The Byrds had strained relationships among band members.
+Seiter left the group during this period.
+Shortly afterward, drummer Gene Parsons and bassist Skip Battin were dismissed, and Clarence White departed following Roger McGuinn efforts to reunite the original Byrds lineup for a reunion album.

-Seiter moved on to work with other major recording artists of the time such as Alice Cooper, Flo & Eddie, Rocky Burnette and David Cassidy, later expanding his career in studio design and construction management.
-He also worked on many studio recording projects with his long-time friend Terry Melcher, among others.
+After leaving The Byrds, Seiter worked with artists including Alice Cooper, Flo & Eddie, Rocky Burnette, and David Cassidy.
+He later expanded his career into studio design and construction management, and collaborated on several recording projects with producer Terry Melcher.

 Recent years

-With his experience and knowledge in the fields of show production, audio, video, lighting, event organization, architecture and construction Seiter has worked on many large-scale events and installations around the world including the L.A.
-Olympics ceremonies, six subsequent Olympics, over 10 worldwide theme parks and the construction of a city in Kazakhstan.
-Most recently, Seiter now lives and works in Macau, China due to his involvement in planning for the Beijing 2008 Olympic Games.
+Seiter has worked on large-scale events and installations around the world, including the L.A.
+Olympics ceremonies, six subsequent Olympics, theme parks and the construction of a city in Kazakhstan.
+He lated lived in Macau, China due to his involvement in planning for the Beijing 2008 Olympic Games.

-In August 2012, Seiter published 'Volume 1' of a series of autobiographical recollections about his career working with The Byrds and The Flying Burrito Brothers, entitled 'The Byrds - My Way (Volume 1)'.
-Subsequent volumes are expected to follow.
+In August 2012, Seiter published The Byrds - My Way (Volume 1), the first volume of a series about his experience working with The Byrds and The Flying Burrito Brothers.